charlesc90/bootstrap/README.md

 The Stage 01 script initializes some local variables.
 It exports them to environmental variables.
 It is important to adjust these variables according to your target environment.
+Once they are set, select debootstrap to begin bootstrapping Debian If needed, select the mount-bind option to mount --bind the virtual filesystems /dev, /sys, and /proc.

+This is useful for making

 The "${debootm}" variable is the URL of a Debian ftp server.
 It gets exported to "$DEBMIR".